Yanlan-Mao-Lab/TissueOrigami/ToolBox/MeshGeneration/2DEllipse/src/readme.md

 ```
 Required inputs:
 - `inputFile`: Path to the input file

 Optional inputs:
 - `outputFile`: Path to write the output mesh to.
-Defaults to `MeshFile.out` if not provided.
+Defaults to `MeshFile.out` if not provided

 Options:
 - `-h, --help`: Prints the command-line help message.

 ### Input File Syntax

 Input files follow a `.yml` style syntax of variable names, followed by colons, then by the value assigned to the variable, separated by newlines.
-Certain variable values may require further variables to be provided, which are indicated by indentation by _two character spaces_.
-Intermediary empty lines, and buffering whitespace, is ignored.
+Certain variable values may require further variables to be provided; whilst empty lines, and buffering whitespace, is ignored.
 The general syntax for the input files is thus as follows:
 ```yml
 input 1: value